arminbro/generate-react-cli/readme.md

 ## Why?

-To help speed up productivity in react projects.
-For example, you can run one command `generate-react component <ComponentName>` to instantly generate a component with its corresponding files (stylesheet, test).
+To help speed up productivity in React projects and stop copying, pasting, and renaming files each time you want to create a new component.

 **_Few notes:_**
-- The CLI assumes that your project uses [jest](https://github.com/facebook/jest) & [enzyme](https://github.com/airbnb/enzyme) for testing.
-This will be customizable in the future.
+- The CLI assumes that your project uses [jest](https://github.com/facebook/jest) & [enzyme](https://github.com/airbnb/enzyme) for testing (This will be customizable in the future).
 - The CLI also has an opinion on how files are structured within the project.
-[We follow Grouping by features or routes](https://reactjs.org/docs/faq-structure.html#grouping-by-features-or-routes)
+We follow "[grouping by features](https://reactjs.org/docs/faq-structure.html#grouping-by-features-or-routes)."

 ## Install